-Customers who wish to provide feedback on the way that La Vie en Rose provides goods and services to people with disabilities can send an email at info@lavieenrose.com or can call customer service toll free at 1-877-328-7673.
+Customers who wish to provide feedback on the way la Vie en Rose provides goods, services and facilities to people with disabilities can submit feedback by completing the AODA- Customer feedback form, or verbally to any la Vie en Rose employe.
+Customers can also submit feedback by sending an email to info@lavieenrose.com or can call customer service toll free at 1-877-328-7673.